Social Bonding and Nurture Kinship: Conclusion

 Holland's concluding chapter gives a summary of his fundamental position;

 A crucial implication of this argument taken as a whole is that the expression of the kinds of social behaviours treated by inclusive fitness theory does not require genetic relatedness.
 Sociobiology and evolutionary psychology's claims that biological science predicts that organisms will direct social behaviour towards relatives are thus both theoretically and empirically erroneous.
 Such claims and their supporting arguments also give a highly misleading and reductive account of basic biological theory.
 Properly interpreted, cultural anthropology approaches (and ethnographic data) and biological approaches are perfectly compatible regarding processes of social bonding in humans.
 Most of all, this requires a focus on the circumstances and processes which lead to social bonding.

-The book notes that, as an outcome of the analysis, Schneider's sociocultural perspective on human kinship is vindicated;
+The book notes that, as an outcome of the analysis, David M. Schneider's sociocultural perspective on human kinship is vindicated;

 Do the biological facts have some priority or are they but one of the conditions, like ecology, economy, demography, etc., to which kinship systems must adapt?
 Take note: if the latter is the case, then kinship must be as much rooted in these other conditions as in the biological facts.

 The author supplies several examples of the insight that Schneider's broad approach can provide.
 The book closes with an example of a clash of cultural perspectives on kinship and family norms, and makes the suggestion that;

 Constructing from narrow cultural particulars (Euro-American or otherwise) an essentialised model of 'human nature' does not constitute science; it is closer to cultural colonialism.
 In any analysis intended to shed light on proposed universals of the human condition, reflexivity is essential, and cultural and biological approaches both surely necessary.